GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 \subsubsection{Analysis}

-As with the Roman simulations, we first demonstrate the quality of \textsc{GausSN}'s performance on an individual object -- a glSN~Ia at $z = 1.39$ and with $\Delta = 25.62$ and $\beta = 1.30$.
+As with the Roman simulations, we first demonstrate the quality of \textsc{GausSN}'s performance on an individual object -- a glSN~Ia from the constant magnification simulations at $z = 1.39$ and with $\Delta = 25.62$ and $\beta = 1.30$.
 We demonstrate the quality of the \textsc{GausSN} fit at the data level in Figure \ref{fig:Rubin-after}.
 As in Figure \ref{fig:Roman-after}, we plot draws of the posterior predictive distribution over the light curve data.
 Even with the sparse Rubin-LSST data, \textsc{GausSN} recovers a realistic fitted light curve.

 In Figure \ref{fig:Rubin-corner}, we show the joint posteriors for the four fitted parameters from the constant magnification fit in a corner plot. \textsc{GausSN} estimates $\Delta = 26.41^{+3.33}_{-3.29}$ days, a 12.61\% precision estimate, and $\beta = 1.37^{+0.21}_{-0.17}$.
 Although modeling this object is simpler than modeling the Roman objects, for example, because it is not subject to microlensing effects, the sparsity of the data clearly provides a challenge to the model.
 Even so, the time delay and magnification are still accurately recovered by \textsc{GausSN}.